 Helen accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.

-Legal 500 describes Helen as “Outstanding on her feet.”
+Legal 500 calls her “A formidable trial advocate.”
+“Outstanding on her feet.”
 “A skilled cross-examiner with the ability to construct a very persuasive legal argument.”